torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 mechanisms as the IRQ core system by modelling their interrupt handlers as irqchips.
 I.e. in effect cascading interrupt controllers.

-Here the interrupt number loose all kind of correspondence to hardware interrupt numbers: whereas in the past, IRQ numbers could be chosen so they matched the hardware IRQ line into the root interrupt controller (i.e. the component actually fireing the interrupt line to the CPU) nowadays this number is just a number.
+So in the past, IRQ numbers could be chosen so that they match the hardware IRQ line into the root interrupt controller (i.e. the component actually firing the interrupt line to the CPU).
+Nowadays, this number is just a number and the number loose all kind of correspondence to hardware interrupt numbers.

 For this reason, we need a mechanism to separate controller-local interrupt numbers, called hardware IRQs, from Linux IRQ numbers.

-The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of irq numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the Linux IRQ number space.
+The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of IRQ numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the Linux IRQ number space.

 The irq_domain library adds a mapping between hwirq and IRQ numbers on top of the irq_alloc_desc*() API.
-An irq_domain to manage mapping is preferred over interrupt controller drivers open coding their own reverse mapping scheme.
+An irq_domain to manage the mapping is preferred over interrupt controller drivers open coding their own reverse mapping scheme.

-irq_domain also implements translation from an abstract irq_fwspec structure to hwirq numbers (Device Tree and ACPI GSI so far), and can be easily extended to support other IRQ topology data sources.
+irq_domain also implements a translation from an abstract struct irq_fwspec to hwirq numbers (Device Tree, non-DT firmware node, ACPI GSI, and software node so far), and can be easily extended to support other IRQ topology data sources.
+The implementation is performed without any extra platform support code.

 irq_domain Usage
 ================
+struct irq_domain could be defined as an irq domain controller.
+That is, it handles the mapping between hardware and virtual interrupt numbers for a given interrupt domain.
+The domain structure is generally created by the PIC code for a given PIC instance (though a domain can cover more than one PIC if they have a flat number model).
+It is the domain callbacks that are responsible for setting the irq_chip on a given irq_desc after it has been mapped.

+The host code and data structures use a fwnode_handle pointer to identify the domain.
+In some cases, and in order to preserve source code compatibility, this fwnode pointer is "upgraded" to a DT device_node.
+For those firmware infrastructures that do not provide a unique identifier for an interrupt controller, the irq_domain code offers a fwnode allocator.

-An interrupt controller driver creates and registers an irq_domain by calling one of the irq_domain_create_*() functions.
-The function will return a pointer to the irq_domain on success.
-The caller must provide the allocator function with an irq_domain_ops structure.
+An interrupt controller driver creates and registers a struct irq_domain by calling one of the irq_domain_create_*() functions (each mapping method has a different allocator function, more on that later).
+The function will return a pointer to the struct irq_domain on success.
+The caller must provide the allocator function with a struct irq_domain_ops pointer.

 In most cases, the irq_domain will begin empty without any mappings between hwirq and IRQ numbers.
 Mappings are added to the irq_domain by calling irq_create_mapping() which accepts the irq_domain and a hwirq number as arguments.
-If a mapping for the hwirq doesn't already exist then it will allocate a new Linux irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.
+If a mapping for the hwirq doesn't already exist, irq_create_mapping() allocates a new Linux irq_desc, associates it with the hwirq, and calls the :c:member:`irq_domain_ops.map()` callback.
+In there, the driver can perform any required hardware setup.

 Once a mapping has been established, it can be retrieved or used via a variety of methods: